keellylu/Stranger-Danger/README.md

 Week 4
 -------------------------------------------------------------------------------

-**Finish all documentation -- source code, code overview, and diagrams, and set up multiple working devices.**
+**1. Finish all documentation -- source code, code overview, and diagrams, and set up multiple working devices.**

 Submit all final documentation to the shared Google Drive folder.
 There is no video deliverable for this part.

 Website Link: https://608dev-2.net/sandbox/sc/team63/finalreport/finalreport.md.html

-**Record and edit the final demonstration video for the completed product.**
+**2. Record and edit the final demonstration video for the completed product.**

 Submit the video showcasing all tier capabilities as well as each part's capabilities and narrate what is happening.

-**Clean up the code for the ESP32 state machine and the code for the Python files on the server as well as the HTML form.**
+**3. Clean up the code for the ESP32 state machine and the code for the Python files on the server as well as the HTML form.**

 Comment the code and remove any unnecessary parts, and submit the well-organized, documented code to the shared Google Drive folder.
 There is no video deliverable for this part.

-**Add an initial state informing users of how to use the keyboard and what the button presses correspond to.**
+**4. Add an initial state informing users of how to use the keyboard and what the button presses correspond to.**

 Show restarting the ESP and this initial state being the first page to show up, telling users the purposes of each button in using the keyboard to enter their username and password.